FAQs – Frequently Asked Questions

 How many members does The Group have?

-Around 400.
-Our membership terms – i.e. renewing every January – ensure that all of those members are current, no out of date membership lists.
+About 300.
+Our membership terms – i.e. renewing every year – ensure that all of those members are current – there are no out-of-date membership lists.

 Is it run by a committee?

 We have a committee which meets 3 or 4 times a year.
-It is attended by co-ordinators who run each of our venues, Brighton, Lewes, Horsham and Mid Sussex, as well as the treasurer and secretary.
+It is attended by co-ordinators who run each of our venues, Brighton, Lewes, Horsham, Mid Sussex and Worthing, as well as the treasurer and secretary.

 Who organises The Group events?

 The members.
 That way we get great variety in the things we do.

 How do I know what events are available?

 It is emailed to all members.
 It shows the date, time, venue, details of the event and the organising member’s contact details.
 You just have to contact the organiser.

 You say you email events to all members, but I don’t have a computer.
 Can they be emailed to a friend or family member?